christiaan de beukelaer chercheur iea aix marseille credit uni of leeds

 Examining the Visions:

-Christiaan’s research critically analyzes the sail cargo movement’s visions and missions.
-He seeks to understand how these companies aim to decarbonize shipping, not just by changing propulsion mechanisms, but by addressing excessive consumption and demand for shipping.
-This examination aims to shed light on the complexities and contradictions of the movement and its potential role in the shipping industry’s decarbonization.
+Christiaan’s research critically analyzes the visions of future implicit in the climate initiatives of the shipping industry.
+He seeks to understand whether there is scope to look beyond changing propulsion mechanisms, by addressing excessive consumption and demand for shipping.
+This examination aims to shed light on the complexities and contradictions of prefigurative action (through wind propulsion) and regulation (through IMO negotiations) and their role in the shipping industry’s decarbonization trajectory.

 Anthropology of Policy and the Quest for Climate Justice